deepthi262/studentRegistration/ReadMe.md

 <h1>Student Registration System </h1>

 The student profile is existing.
 The student needs to register for the exam at a specific centre at a specific date.
-So we have four types of requests coming from the upstream application into our SNS (notification sernvice)
+So we have four types of requests coming from the upstream application into our SNS (notification service)

 1. An SNS Topic is created with filter policies in place for the 4 business rules. i.e. the 4 type of requests:
    Registration(Bulk / single), Cancellation (Bulk / single)